 National Aboriginal and Islanders Day Observance Committee (NAIDOC) Week is a national celebration held across the first week of July each year.
 It’s an opportunity to celebrate and recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 No matter your age, it’s never too late to start learning about their rich culture and recognising the importance of the land on which we reside.
-Here’s our list of eight events that you and/or the kids can participate in this week.
+Here’s our list of five events that you and/or the kids can participate in this week.

 1. NAIDOC Week Concert at Old Midland Courthouse